Dosage Form: injection, solution

 Indications and Usage for Metronidazole Injection

 Metronidazole Injection, USP is indicated in the treatment of serious infections caused by susceptible anaerobic bacteria.
-Indicated surgical procedures should be performed in conjunction with Metronidazole Injection, USP therapy.
-In a mixed aerobic and anaerobic infection, antibiotics appropriate for the treatment of the aerobic infection should be used in addition to Metronidazole Injection, USP.
+Indicated surgical procedures should be performed in conjunction with metronidazole therapy.
+In a mixed aerobic and anaerobic infection, antibiotics appropriate for the treatment of the aerobic infection should be used in addition to metronidazole.

-Metronidazole Injection, USP is effective in Bacteroides fragilis infections resistant to clindamycin, chloramphenicol and penicillin.
+Metronidazole is effective in Bacteroides fragilis infections resistant to clindamycin, chloramphenicol and penicillin.

 Bacterial Septicemia caused by Bacteroides species including the B. fragilis group and Clostridium species.